Tempering (metallurgy): Physical processes

 Tempering involves a three-step process in which unstable martensite decomposes into ferrite and unstable carbides, and finally into stable cementite, forming various stages of a microstructure called tempered martensite.
 The martensite typically consists of laths (strips) or plates, sometimes appearing acicular (needle-like) or lenticular (lens-shaped).
 Depending on the carbon content, it also contains a certain amount of "retained austenite."
-Retained austenite are crystals which are unable to transform into martensite, even after quenching below the martensite finish (Mf) temperature.
+Retained austenite are crystals that are unable to transform into martensite, even after quenching below the martensite finish (Mf) temperature.
 An increase in alloying agents or carbon content causes an increase in retained austenite.
 Austenite has much higher stacking-fault energy than martensite or pearlite, lowering the wear resistance and increasing the chances of galling, although some or most of the retained austenite can be transformed into martensite by cold and cryogenic treatments prior to tempering.

-The martensite forms during a diffusionless transformation, in which the transformation occurs due to shear-stresses created in the crystal lattices rather than by chemical changes that occur during precipitation.
-The shear-stresses create many defects, or "dislocations," between the crystals, providing less-stressful areas for the carbon atoms to relocate.
-Upon heating, the carbon atoms first migrate to these defects, and then begin forming unstable carbides.
+The martensite forms during a diffusionless transformation, in which the transformation occurs due to shear stresses created in the crystal lattices rather than by chemical changes that occur during precipitation.
+The shear stresses create many defects, or "dislocations," between the crystals, providing less-stressful areas for the carbon atoms to relocate.
+Upon heating, the carbon atoms first migrate to these defects and then begin forming unstable carbides.
 This reduces the amount of total martensite by changing some of it to ferrite.
 Further heating reduces the martensite even more, transforming the unstable carbides into stable cementite.